oliverviljamaa/angularjs-enzyme/README.md

 #### `.simulate(event[, data]) => Self`

-Calls an event handler on the wrapper for passed `event` with `data` (optional) and returns wrapper for chaining.
+Calls an event handler on the wrapper for passed `event` with `data` (optional), updates the view, and returns wrapper for chaining.

 NOTE: `event` should be written in camelCase and without the `on` present in the event handler name.
 Currently, `change` and `click` events are supported, with `change` requiring an event format.